top of page

 • Document your key processes and procedures

-• Build systems that can run without you
+• Build systems that don’t rely entirely on you

-• Secure key customer relationships with contracts when possible
+• Secure key customer relationships with contracts where possible

 The Ultimate Guide to Selling Your Business in 2025: Interest Rates, Market Timing, and Your Bottom Line | Decipher Your Value